Simón Trinidad: Capture

-After the failure of the peace talks in 2002, the Colombian Governement, supported and directed by the United States, began an all-out war in the Colombian countryside that led to massive displacement and human rights abuses.
-This military campaign was called Plan Colombia.
-At this same time the Colombian Government began a campaign of persecution against Simón Trinidad, falsely accusing him of crimes as a top leader of the FARC-EP, when, in fact, he was primarily an educator and peace negotiator.

-In 2003, he was sent to Ecuador to make contact with a UN official, James Lemoyne, as a part of efforts to revive peace talks with the Colombian government, and to begin communication about the exchange of prisoners of war.
-Colombian Intelligence, with the possible assistance of other intelligence services, tracked Simón's movements.

 Palmera was captured in January 2004 in Quito, Ecuador, by local authorities and speedily deported to Colombia, where he faced charges for rebellion, the kidnapping and later assassination of Colombian former minister Consuelo Araújo and various other criminal offenses that he allegedly committed, including the extortion or kidnapping of several of his former banking associates, former childhood friends and relatives.
 His exact rank within the FARC was not made clear by either the rebels or Colombian authorities at the time of his capture.

-The Colombian government immediately asked the US governement to extradite him.
-On January 6, 2004, the US Embassy reported that there were no charges nor investigations against Simón Trinidad in the US.
-This didn't stop the Bush and Uribe governments from concocting charges against him.